Bobby De Cordova-Reid: Leicester City

 On 6 July 2024, De Cordova-Reid signed for newly-promoted Premier League club Leicester City on a three-year contract.
 On 19 August, he made his debut for the club in a 1–1 draw against Tottenham Hotspur in the league.
 His first goal came on 8 December, where he scored a stoppage time equaliser to draw 2–2 against Brighton.

 International career

 In June 2019, De Cordova-Reid received an invitation to play for the Jamaica national side for the CONCACAF Gold Cup the following month.
 That August, he was officially called up for CONCACAF Nations League matches against Antigua and Barbuda and Guyana.
 He made his debut against the former on 6 September and scored in a 6–0 victory.

+At the 2021 CONCACAF Gold Cup, De Cordova-Reid scored from a volley in a 2–0 opening win over Suriname.
+His goal was named Goal of the Tournament.